seorgiy/dungeon-dj/README.md

 # Dungeon DJ

 This is a music management tool for tabletop role-playing games.
-Designed for use with the foobar2000 media player due to the fade in/out functionality and nice cmd features.
+Designed for use with the foobar2000 media player due to the fade in/out functionality and nice features.

 ## Description

 Basically you just play your playlists for the game situations via hotkeys.
 Like press B for Battle music, press T for Tavern and so on.
 The player stays hidden and don't bother your small laptop screen.
+Music can be stored as audio files or youtube-links.
 Also the fade in/out foobars function works like a charm.

 For Windows use only.